Modern Slavery & Human Trafficking Statement

 - We co-operate with our clients through regular client audits of our obligations under this policy, and undertake to support the client through effective supply chain management.

-As part of our supply chain evaluation process, we conduct risk assessments of our supply chain activities across the business including those overseas countries where there is considered to be a material risk of slavery or human trafficking.
+As part of our supply chain evaluation process, we conduct risk assessments of our supply chain activities across the business, including those overseas countries where there is considered to be a material risk of slavery or human trafficking.
 On an ongoing basis we review the response of our supply chain evaluation process, to ensure that there is minimal risk of occurrence.

 Responsibility for the organisation's anti-slavery initiatives is as follows: